 Many retail stores face this issue most dramatically after the winter holiday season.
 It’s important to prepare for it now.
 No amount of market research or sales predictions can completely prevent it.
 So let’s get into a few of the ways that you can combat this problem.

 Sales must be tactfully planned.
 It’s not advantageous to have so many that people come to expect and wait for them.
 Rather, you want to keep a sense of excitement and urgency around each sale you have.
 It’s important to have a point of sale system that can quickly change prices in your database and account for your inventory accordingly.
 POS inventory management must be easy to use and keep accurate sales information.

-Seasonal – For retailers that order different stock seasonally (most of us out there), seasonal sales can be a great way to rid your inventory of excess products.
+- Seasonal – For retailers that order different stock seasonally (most of us out there), seasonal sales can be a great way to rid your inventory of excess products.
 Like November 1st Halloween candy, consumers have learned to anticipate great seasonal discounts.
 Market your store as a destination this January.
 This will get those people back in your doors at other times of the year as well.

 - Product Specific Sale – Storewide sales can be dangerous if not managed perfectly.
 A larger-than-expected turnover can result in losses bigger than anticipated and take months to recover from.
 For this reason, sales of only a limited number of products may be wise.
 These can also be more targeted.
 With just a few products on sale, you may know the demographic interested in your product and advertise accordingly.

 We discussed advanced pricing strategies a while ago, (take a look for more detailed info), but let’s rehash a few ideas on how pricing can help move your stubborn stock.
 Using POS reporting like ABC analytics allows you to easily identify problem products, giving you actionable data with your pricing going forward.